Judy Kaye: Career

 In June 2006, Kaye assumed the role of Mrs. Lovett in Sweeney Todd on Broadway for one week during Patti LuPone's vacation.
 She returned in August 2006, when LuPone left for a week to play "Rose" in Gypsy.
 She went on to play Mrs. Lovett in the 2007–2008 North American Tour of Sweeney Todd.
 The Curtain Up review of that tour in Los Angeles praised Kaye, stating: "There's humor in this production ...
 Much of that is due to Kaye's impeccable timing, the delicacy of her yearning and her way with a tuba."
 Kaye had previously played Mrs. Lovett in the Paper Mill Playhouse production of Sweeney in 1991.
 The New York Times reviewer wrote of her performance there, "it's going to be tough to come up with a Todd and a Mrs. Lovett comparable to George Hearn and Judy Kaye. ...
 Ms. Kaye's voluptuous voice taps and illuminates musical treasures.
 The ribaldry, seductiveness and wit of her performance appear thoroughly rooted in Mrs. Lovett's love for Todd."

 The musical Paradise Found featured Kaye in a production co-directed by Harold Prince and Susan Stroman at the Menier Chocolate Factory in London from May – June 2010.
 She appeared in the musical adaption of Tales of the City at the American Conservatory Theater, San Francisco, California, from May through July 2011, as Anna Madrigal.

 She starred in the musical Nice Work If You Can Get It, which opened on Broadway in April 2012.
 She won the Tony Award, Drama Desk Award and Outer Critics Circle Award for this role.
-In September 2014, she joined the Broadway production of Cinderella as the Fairy Godmother and remained with the show till its final performance on January 3, 2015.
+In 2014, she played General Matila Cartwright in Guys and Dolls at Carnegie Hall.
+Later that year, she joined the Broadway production of Cinderella as the Fairy Godmother and remained with the show till its final performance on January 3, 2015.

 From February to October 2016, Kaye performed the role of Madame Morrible in the Broadway production of Wicked.
 She then took over the role of the Dowager Empress in the Broadway production of Anastasia from September 2018 through January 2019.